-6.2.5 Non-target fish catch and discards
+6.2.5 Discards and bycatch

-When dealing with non-target catch, it is important to note that usually most of the non-target catch is retained and landed, with only a fraction of it being discarded at sea and not landed.
-SIOFA catch and effort databases contain the fate of catch per species, aggregated at different levels, which enables an analysis on discards.
+When dealing with bycatch, note that usually most of the bycatch was retained and landed, with only a small proportion of it being discarded at sea and not landed.
+Discards might also involve target catch (e.g., undersized or damaged fish), but typically to a lesser extent.
+SIOFA catch and effort databases contain the fate of catch per species, aggregated at different levels, which enables analyses on discards.

-Discards have historically been a minor fraction of the non-target catch (Figure 14a), and consequently an even smaller fraction of total catch.
-In absolute terms, they are typically around or below 100 tonnes per year but were much higher in 2015, when they reached more than 1500 tonnes (Figure 14b).
+Discards have historically been a small proportion of the bycatch (Figure 14a), and consequently an even smaller proportion of the total catch.
+In absolute terms, they were typically around or below 100 t per year but were much higher in 2015, when they were more than 1500 t (Figure 14b).

-Figure 14a and b-Non-target catch and discards as relative values (upper panel, a) and absolute values (lower panel, b) (source: SIOFA AggregatedCatchEffort and HBHCatchEffort databases 2013-2020).
-Catch without spatial information are not included.
+Figure 14a and b-Target catch, bycatch and discards as relative values (upper panel, a) and absolute values (lower panel, b) (source: SIOFA AggregatedCatchEffort and HBHCatchEffort databases 2013-2021).
+Catches without spatial information are not included.

-Discards are often considered in the perspective of non-target catch, even though also target species (e.g. undersized or damaged) target species are also discarded.
+Discards are often considered in the perspective of bycatch, even though also target species (e.g. undersized or damaged) are also discarded.
 A total of 113 different species/taxa were discarded in SIOFA fisheries.

-Given the high number of species, figures on discards by species are not easy to interpret.
-The high discards recorded in 2015 were attributed to unspecified marine species (MZZ) which are still reported also in following years (Figure 15).
-Other high contributions to discards (e.g. in 2017) were due to unspecified tuna species (TUN) (Figure 15).
+Given the high number of species, figures on discards by species are not easy to interpret and only the top five species (by weight) are fully displayed.
+The high discards recorded in 2015 were attributed to unspecified marine species (MZZ) which are still reported up to 2017 (Figure 15).
+Other high contributions to discards (e.g. in 2017) were due to little sleeper shark (SOR) (Figure 15).

-Figure 15 - Yearly discards in the SIOFA area by species (source: SIOFA AggregatedCatchEffort and HBHCatchEffort databases 2013-2020).
+Figure 15 - Yearly discards in the SIOFA Area by species (source: SIOFA AggregatedCatchEffort and HBHCatchEffort databases 2013-2021).
+Only the top five species (by weight) are fully represented, while the other species have been grouped in a single category.
 Species are indicated by their 3-letter FAO code.